iamducky/CSS_1/README.md

-CSS_1
+CSS_1: Bold.
 =====

-CSS used as a simple theme for those that don't know CSS.
-Will collect these in /r/moderatorduck.
-This is the first.
-Modified from r/awesome.
+CSS for customizing your subreddit without learning CSS.
+Just copy and paste it into your stylesheet.
+This is the first of several.